payment-gateway.app Docs

 Docker Compose Deployment

-Docker Compose is an excellent choice for deploying the Payment Gateway on a variety of operating systems, including Linux, Windows, and macOS, for both development and production.
+Docker Compose is an accessible self-hosted deployment option for the Payment Gateway on Linux, Windows, and macOS.

 For the first customer deployment, start with Self-Hosted Installation.
-This page focuses on Docker Compose specific operations after you already know your required domains, registry access values, and activation flow.
+This page focuses on Docker Compose specific operations after you already know your required domains, deployment access values, and activation flow.

 Prerequisites